Red Sox owner John Henry flies to Kansas City to meet with disgruntled slugger Rafael Devers - Boston News, Weather, Sports | WHDH 7News

 Devers was reluctant to give up third, but was told he didn’t have a choice.

-“John spoke directly with Raffy,” Breslow said before Friday’s game against the Royals. “(He) felt like it was important, based on the situation that unfolded yesterday.
+“John spoke directly with Raffy,” Breslow said before Friday’s game. “(He) felt like it was important, based on the situation that unfolded yesterday.
 (That included) an honest conversation about what we value as an organization, and that means to be great teammates for each other.”

 Breslow would not give details about the conversation, but said: “John had a productive conversation, and that’s where we stand right now.”